 - Leave the equivalent of 1 blank line between second-levels and the following text.

 Note: If you prefer to make third-level headings standalone like second-levels, they may not be visually distinct enough from second-levels.
-If so, put a top border on second-levels, as you can see in this section.
+If so, put a top border on second-levels, as you can see in this chapter.

 Third-level headings are "run in to" the paragraph they introduce.
 Follow these guidelines for third-level headings: